dotnet/Silk.NET/website/docs/opengl/c1/3-hello-texture.md

 ```c#
 _gl.BindTexture(TextureTarget.Texture2D, _texture);
 ```
-With it, the texture in the texture unit 0 should be sampled for the 1° Sampler2D.
+With that, the texture in the texture unit 0 should be set for our sampler2D.

 And now when you run it (drumroll...), you can see the image being drawn inside the quad!